-Your aim in your garden/outdoor space is to fill all the senses: sight, scent, sound.
+Your aim in your garden/outdoor space is to utilize all the senses: sight, scent, sound.

-Often birdsong and water fountains bring sound.
-(Which I hope to be able to also do, but I have no electrical outlet outdoors, so may have to go the solar route.)
+Birdsong and water fountains bring sound.
+(Which I hope to be able to also do, but I have no electrical outlet outdoors, so I may have to go the solar route.)

 Symbolism in the garden:

 Each plant or decorative object you bring to your garden often has symbolism attached.
 I have one house-shaped metal sign I had made when I lost my best friend in 2006.
 She died eight years ago yesterday.

 I also have the Pepper dog sign for the dog I lost just six weeks prior to her death.

 I had these made by the Garden Deva, who happens to be right here in Tulsa.
 She shipped them to Texas for me.
 They are custom made.